Analysis | Why China’s New Carbon Market Is No Quick Climate Fix

 5. What about longer term?

-The market as currently designed won’t accelerate China’s decarbonization, according to BNEF analyst Yvonne Liu.
-But, she said, having a working mechanism in place offers the government a powerful climate-policy tool that it can employ in the future.
-It’ll also help participants begin integrating emissions goals into their longer term planning.
+The market as currently designed won’t accelerate China’s decarbonization, according to BNEF.
+But having a working mechanism in place offers the government a powerful climate-policy tool that it can employ in the future.
+It’ll also help participants begin integrating emissions goals into their longer-term planning.

 More stories like this are available on bloomberg.com